-5. NTIA should ensure that security-cleared staff be able to see the "internal" FCC/NTIA spectrum transparency data outputs, which could provide for more innovation, use, oversight and accountability.
+5. We recommend that security-cleared staff be able to see the "internal" FCC/NTIA spectrum transparency data outputs, which could provide for more innovation, use, oversight and accountability.

 We propose different levels of user access to "NTIA/FCC Transparency" datasets.
-Security-cleared staff like the NTIA Assistant Secretary and senior staff, White House Officials, FCC Commissioners, and others with appropriate clearances would have improved access to this output at all times.
-Spectrum band managers within the agencies could then be incentivized to identify any unassigned spectrum.
+Securitycleared staff like the NTIA Assistant Secretary and senior staff, White House Officials, FCC Commissioners, and others with appropriate clearances would have improved access to this output at all times.
+Spectrum band managers within the agencies could then be incentivized to identify unassigned/un-allocated spectrum and "allocated but un-assigned" spectrum.
 Incentives and other creative mechanisms are being developed; however, these will not be specific enough without spectrum transparency.
-With appropriate transparency, federal agencies could try to find new uses or be incentivized to turn any underutilized spectrum into revenue.17
+With appropriate transparency, spectrum managers could try to find new uses or be incentivized to turn this fallow spectrum into revenue.16